EwilsonS/Evan_Wilson_JavaS1/README.md

 "List the two most common data transfer formats for web services."
 // JSON and xml

-"List the two main types of data stores that back web applications and web services."
-// Database and files

-"Describe a request-response protocol."
-// Client server db and back
+"List the two main types of data stores that back web applications and web services." // Database and files "Describe a request-response protocol." // Client, server, db and back

 "Describe the three main parts of an HTTP request."
 //